Photo by Kostis Voutirakis, site of Palaikastro, 2014, courtesy of British School at Athens excavations.

 Restored shipsheds at Kommos, Crete, for storing long rowed ships of the Minoan fleet.

 The Department has a background in archaeology, especially that of the Greco-Roman area.
-Homer Thompson, for instance, took charge of excavation in the Athenian Agora.
-Later, J. Walter Graham became an expert on Greek housing before turning to the Minoan Palatial world; and Frederick Winter excelled in his knowledge of Greek Hellenistic architecture.
+Homer Thompson, for instance, took charge of excavation in the Athenian Agora (1931‒1970).
+Later, J. Walter Graham became an expert on Greek housing before turning to the Minoan Palatial world (1947‒1967); and Frederick Winter excelled in his knowledge of Greek Hellenistic architecture (1957‒2011).
 More recently, Joseph W. and Maria C. Shaw discovered a unique prehistoric Minoan port at Kommos in Crete, which became the first large-scale Canadian excavation in Greece.
-For more information visit the extensive Kommos Excavations website.
 The Kommos site has now been published completely in ten volumes.
-The excavators continue to develop the site for its eventual opening to the public.
+Carl Knappett is currently co-director of the ongoing archaeological explorations at Palaikastro, a longstanding project in east Crete sponsored by the British School at Athens.

 The faculty members in ancient art represent four main areas: Carl Knappett (Aegean prehistory), Philip Sapirstein (Architecture), SeungJung Kim (Greek), and Björn C. Ewald (Roman).
 Our research areas are diverse, but are united by a common interest in ancient spatialities from the local to the global, concepts of time and temporality and their relationships to the visual arts, art and subjectivity, phenomenological approaches to ancient art, and the ontological standing of ancient material and visual culture.

 Graduate coursework in the field of ancient art seeks to engender and enhance a critical understanding of art and artefacts in their materiality as well as in their broader political, social and ritual contexts; of the ideological implications of art and architecture as well as their emotional investments; of their temporality and narrative; and of urbanism and spatiality.
 Our graduate courses usually have a conceptual or theoretical orientation that makes them well suited for students of other fields and periods of art history.
-Graduate students in ancient art also have the opportunity to take part in fieldwork in the Mediterranean, work in the Aegean Material Culture Laboratory, and participate in the numerous seminars offered by the new Archaeology Centre.
+Graduate students in ancient art have the opportunity to take part in fieldwork in the Mediterranean, work in the Aegean Material Culture Laboratory, and participate in the numerous seminars offered by the Archaeology Centre, which also funds student travel and provides unparalleled access to digital equipment.
+They are encouraged to participate in the Mediterranean Archaeology Collaborative Specialization (MACS), an interdisciplinary program that provides training in methods, connects students with fieldwork opportunities, and hosts a wide range of events on campus and beyond.
 Robarts Library has superb resources for the study of ancient art, and the nearby Royal Ontario Museum (ROM) houses collections of Aegean Bronze Age, Greek, and Roman material.

 Faculty | Areas of Interest |